bgh-github/streamlink-handoff/README.md

 ### First Time Setup

-Expand the sections below for pre-canned native messaging host scripted setup commands specific to your platform.
-The related components will be created in user-based (user home/profile) locations.
+Platform-specific steps to apply first-time local native messaging host configuration are provided below.
+For methods other than the Linux AUR package, the related components will be created in user-based (user home/profile) locations.

-If curious, you're encouraged to inspect the commands before running them.
+If curious, you're encouraged to inspect commands before running them.

 <details>
-  <summary>Linux - Shell</summary>
+  <summary>Linux - Generic Shell</summary>

   Simply copy/paste the below script block into your terminal and execute.